hapax/hapax.github.io/assets/boring.md

 that we can simply waltz in and pluck out the smallest element of
 $B_\mathbb{R}$, or perhaps the smallest from a finite set minimising some function.
+But suppose this method works, and plucks out the smallest boring real number $b$.
+Haven't we just given a finite description of how to obtain $b$?